Practical Nurse (LPN Training)

 FORMER MARIA PNC ENROLLEES: RE-ADMISSION INFORMATION

 Transition to course, Nur 240, must be within two years of graduating from the PNC Program.
 If out of the nursing program for more than two years, the LPN will need to take the PN-RN Transition Course.
 Those who wish to re-enter the program after two years must start with PNC 101.
-Any student who is unsuccessful in the PNC program will not be considered for admission to the Associate Degree Nursing (ADN) program.

 MARIA NURSING EDUCATION OPTIONS